nprakash1/bedtime-story-generator/README.md

 Revisions don't use a fixed temperature — the reviser's sampling temperature is set by the judge's score, so the model explores when a draft is weak and edits conservatively when it's already good.
-This prevents a strong draft from being "re-rolled" into a worse one (a real regression we observed):
+This prevents a strong draft from being "re-rolled" into a worse one (a real regression I observed):

 - **score ≤ 2** → `0.8` (explore a fundamentally different story)
 - **2 < score < 5** → linearly interpolated `0.8 → 0.6`